 How much can I Borrow on a Self

-The amount you can borrow with a second
+The amount you can borrow depends on the

-you owe.
-The amount of the second mortgage
+the 1st mortgage you owe.
+The amount of the

 Borrowers can use a second mortgages to finance large purchases such as a new

 vehicle, second home, down payment of an rental income investment property,

 consolidate debt, pay for their child’s college education, renovate their home or who

 How do I qualify for a Self Employed Heloc Second Mortgage?